-Essential Slick, on the other hand, is great for learners who want to be introduced to ideas one-at-a-time, and are okay with hand-wavy explainations for topics that haven’t been convered yet.
+Essential Slick, on the other hand, is great for learners who want to be introduced to ideas one-at-a-time, and are okay with hand-wavy explanations for topics that haven’t been covered yet.
 The book takes the reader straight into using Slick with a supplied sample project.
 The text provides many examples and exercises.
 This is particularly helpful to someone who wants to get to the meat of the library, instead of fighting DB configuration.

-The book walks the reader through nearly all major features of Slick 3 in an incrimental manner.
+The book walks the reader through nearly all major features of Slick 3 in an incremental manner.
 If you’re starting out with Slick, or perhaps even moving from Slick 2 to 3, it’s a great resources to get you feeling comfortable with the library.

 It shines—well beyond the official docs—in a few ways: